visheshparab/Commands/README.md

 ## commands

-Here you will get commands and shortcut keys for vscode, git, cmd, browser, node
+Here you will get commands and shortcut keys for vscode, git, cmd, browser, node, npm

 1. Headings
    Use # for headings (up to six levels).